Approaching Stable Quark Matter: Introduction

 To investigate this question, one can start from the high-density limit, within which the thermodynamic equation of state (EOS) of the quark matter phase can be calculated based on perturbative QCD (pQCD)~\cite{Freedman:1976xs,Freedman:1976ub,Baluni:1977ms}.
 For instance, Ref.~\cite{Kurkela:2009gj} has performed such calculations up to $\mathcal{O}(\alpha_s^2)$ including the strange quark mass, which we mainly follow in this work.
+We note that partial results of the $\mathcal{O}(\alpha_s^3)$ calculations are available in Refs.~\cite{Gorda:2023mkk,Karkkainen:2025nkz}, which we will discuss later in this study.
 The pressure from pQCD calculations is a positive function of the baryon chemical potential $\muB$.
 The additional formation of color superconducting (CS) phase from Bardeen-Cooper-Schrieffer condensates provides also positive but negligible pressure to the quark matter system in the perturbative regime.
 To achieve a quark matter state with zero external pressure, an additional negative contribution to the total pressure is required.
 This contribution could arise from the vacuum energy difference between the confined (chiral-symmetry breaking) and deconfined (chiral-symmetry restored) QCD phases, which is nonperturbative in nature.

 In the literature, this vacuum energy difference is often collectively described by the so-called ``bag parameter'' ($B$), which was introduced as a phenomenological parameter in the MIT bag model~\cite{Chodos:1974je,Chodos:1974pn}.
 More formally, this parameter can be defined as \beqa B \equiv -\frac{1}{4}\,\langle \Theta^\mu_{\;\mu} \rangle ~, \qquad \mbox{with}\quad \Theta^\mu_{\;\mu} = \frac{\beta(g)}{2g}G_a^{\mu\nu}G^a_{\mu\nu} + \sum_q\,m_q\,[1+\gamma_m(g)]\,\overline{q}q ~. \eeqa Here, $\Theta^\mu_{\;\mu}$ is the trace anomaly that depends on the renormalized fields and the QCD gauge coupling $g$~\cite{Collins:1976yq,Nielsen:1977sy}; $\beta(g)$ is the beta-function of the gauge coupling and $\gamma_m(g)$ is the quark mass anomalous dimension.
 The vacuum expectation value of the trace anomaly operator is defined at zero temperature and density in the confined vacuum.
 One way to obtain $B$ is to infer the values of the condensates from other observables (see for example Refs.~\cite{Gell-Mann:1968hlm,Shifman:1978bx,Ioffe:2002be,Borsanyi:2012zv,McNeile:2012xh,Narison:2018dcr,Harnett:2021zug}); however, this approach suffers from large systematic uncertainties, which we will discuss in more detail in Section~\ref{sec:combine}.
 An alternative approach is to directly perform nonperturbative calculations of the thermodynamic properties of the baryon matter system, and lattice QCD (LQCD) is by far the most unique tool for this task.